RainyTong/Extending-Neural-Cleanse-to-Discrete-Domain/README.md

 iii.
 Optimization method

-Maintain a feature set with cardinality m as the trigger pattern.
+The optimization method is to maintain a feature set with cardinality m as the trigger pattern.
 The optimization process is a gradient-norm guided greedy search: in each iteration, add the feature with the greatest gradient to the feature set.

 ## Experiments